maarten-pennings/mRPM/wiring/README.md

 It turned out that the 8x8 modules are inserted up-side-down.
-When the LEDs are facing upwards, and the input is on the right hand side, the printed serial number on the module should be at the bottom as shown in the phpto below.
+When the LEDs are facing upwards, and the input is on the right hand side, the printed serial number on the module should be at the bottom as shown in the photo below.

   ![LED matrix not working](MatrixOrientation.jpg)